hjorslev/awesome-stars/README.md

 ## JavaScript

+- [paperjs/paper.js](https://github.com/paperjs/paper.js) - The Swiss Army Knife of Vector Graphics Scripting – Scriptographer ported to JavaScript and the browser, using HTML5 Canvas.
+Created by @lehni & @puckey
+- [joeiddon/perlin](https://github.com/joeiddon/perlin) - A JavaScript library for Perlin Noise generation
+- [bgstaal/multipleWindow3dScene](https://github.com/bgstaal/multipleWindow3dScene) - A quick example of how one can "synchronize" a 3d scene across multiple windows using three.js and localStorage
 - [damian-pastorini/reldens](https://github.com/damian-pastorini/reldens) - Reldens - You can make it - Open Source MMORPG Platform
 - [trekhleb/javascript-algorithms](https://github.com/trekhleb/javascript-algorithms) - 📝 Algorithms and data structures implemented in JavaScript with explanations and links to further readings
 - [PaulLereverend/NextcloudDuplicateFinder](https://github.com/PaulLereverend/NextcloudDuplicateFinder) - Save some space by finding your duplicate files